The account holder, the thief, his wife and her lover

 A Limited Power of Attorney, as its name implies, allows the grantor to set limits to what his or her representative may and may not do.
 The options are limitless; this is the kind of POA that one can use to set someone to pay his or her bills and manage funds in an account.
 All financial institutions honor them by law, though they’re also entitled to question them if they have reason to believe that a POA is not valid or correct.

 As you can see, there are many ways to set your account(s).
 Do you remember the last time that you looked at your account designations?
 Are you divorced, split up, have children that are not on your account?
 Are there people on it that should not be there?

 These are questions you should aim to answer now, not in six months.
-I cannot stress enough how important it is that you stay on top of your account designations, not just at the Credit Unions, but everywhere, especially on those assets that you know may become your inheritance to others: insurance, investments, and deposits.
+I can’t stress enough how important it is that you stay on top of your account designations, not just at the Credit Union, but everywhere.
+This is of special importance for those assets that you know may become your inheritance to others: insurance, investments, and deposits.

-It may not seem that important, but if you die and your accounts are not in order, it will cost your loved ones money to inherit.
+It may not seem that important, but if you die and your accounts are not in order, it’ll cost your loved ones money to inherit.
 Money that was yours and that you could save yourself, and them, by straightening things out.

 To check on your account designations at the Credit Union, drop by the Member Services Department or email here.
-They will be happy to help you sort your account out, and I know that the Credit Union counts with its own Notary Public, should you need one.
+They’ll be happy to help you sort your account out.
+There are also a couple of Notary Public among the staff, should you need one.